Ohio connection: Resident

 Chagrin Falls & Cleveland Heights

-Bill Watterson, creator of the beloved comic strip “Calvin and Hobbes,” was born on July 5, 1958, in Washington D.C., and moved with his family to Chagrin Falls, Ohio, when he was six years old.
+Bill Watterson, creator of the beloved comic strip “Calvin and Hobbes,” was born in Washington, D.C., and moved with his family to Chagrin Falls, Ohio, when he was six years old.
 Watterson preferred to spend his time alone drawing — a talent he lent to his high school newspaper and yearbook and to his college newspaper, the Kenyon Collegian.